Andkleven/form/docs/README.md

    1. Open the repository in CodeSandbox
       We recommend using chrome with this [extension](https://chrome.google.com/webstore/detail/open-in-codesandbox/jkhbnhagngalpojoeijaleemepfpefmp?hl=en).
       Press <kbd>Open in CodeSandbox</kbd> on [GitHub](https://github.com/Andkleven/digital-coating-report-2.0)
-   2. Press <kbd>Fork</kbd>
+   1. Press <kbd>Fork</kbd>
-   3. Login to CodeSandbox on the device to test
+   1. Login to CodeSandbox on the device to test
-   4. Enter the preview address in a browser
+   1. Enter the preview address in a browser
-   5. Test away!
+   1. Test away!

    If you want to share the link with someone who does not have access (e.g. a lead engineer for testing a feature) you may disable privacy and the preview link will be shareable:

    _Warning: The sandbox will be available for everyone with the link and the source code is accessible._

    1. Open `Template info`
-   2. Change Privacy from `Private` to `Unlisted`
+   1. Change Privacy from `Private` to `Unlisted`
       _Important: Never set this to `Public`!_
-   3. Send link to recipient
+   1. Send link to recipient
-   4. Test away!
+   1. Test away!

    If you want the source code to be kept secret, you can deploy directly from CodeSandbox to [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/), but we do not recommend using CodeSandbox for this (see [Development server](#devServer)).

-### E2E and automation